FloatingArrayDesign/MoorDyn/docs/usage.rst

  (name)     (m)     (kg/m)     (N)    (N-s/-)     (N-m^2)    (-)    (-)    (-)     (-)
  Chain      0.1      150.0     1e8    -1          0          2.3     1     1.0     0.5

-The columns in order are as follows:
+The columns are as follows:

  - Name – an identifier word for the line type
  - Diam –  the volume-equivalent diameter of the line – the diameter of a cylinder having the same displacement per unit length (m)